grahamplata/hugo/content/posts/ckad-study-guide.md

 - If you use any extra tools in your day job to make your life easier ([kubens](https://github.com/ahmetb/kubectx)) be mindful that they will not be available on test day.
 - Make use of the provided cheatsheet in the [k8s docs](https://kubernetes.io/docs/reference/kubectl/cheatsheet/).
 - Proactively make bookmarks when studying to use on exam day.
 Just make sure to only use one additional tab.
-- Setup Autocompletion
+- Use Autocompletion

   - ```shell
     source <(kubectl completion bash)
     echo "source <(kubectl completion bash)" >> ~/.bashrc
     ```

-- Set kubectl Alias to k
+- Alias kubectl to k

   - ```shell
     alias k=kubectl